YesItsKira/PDS-Utilities/README.md

 This is a hub-style launcher for the **AYANEO Pocket DS**.
-One clean “Utilities” app up front, with individual tool apps running underneath hidden from the launcher for ease of use.
+One clean “Utilities” app up front, with individual tool apps running underneath hidden from the launcher and home page for ease of use.

 # **Install the APK above to use!**

 For the best experience, install Shizuku from the play store and run it as root from AyaSettings under device and root scripts.

-## What does it do?
+## What tools are available?

-PDS Utilities is a single hub app that gives you access to all of the tools I have made for the Pocket DS:

 ### *Bottom Screen Keyboard*
   - This adds a keyboard to the DS that stays on the bottom screen.